ErikJP/satellite-api/README.md

   * `mix ecto.create`
   * `mix ecto.migrate`
   * Drop the database if needed with `mix ecto.drop`
+    * NOTE: a fresh database is recommended when restarting the application

 To start your Phoenix server: